erdg/lol-picolisp/EXPLAIN.md

 : (ptest 4 5)
 -> 53
 ```
 `with-p!` is a PL `macro` that "expands" into a `let` statement.
-The let-bindings are created by `with-p!-env`. `with-p!-env` uses the `make` / `link` idiom to build a list of variables gathered from the supplied plambda form. `with-p!-env` also injects the anaphors `Self` and `setp` so we can conveniently access and modify the plambda closure.
+The let-bindings are created by `with-p!-env`. `with-p!-env` uses the `make` / `link` idiom to build a list of variables gathered from the supplied plambda form. `with-p!-env` also captures the anaphors `Self` and `setp` so we can conveniently access and modify the plambda closure.

 In case you haven't read the entirety of On Lisp and Let Over Lambda yet, here's the crash course in Anaphora.